Tours and activities

 8. Enjoying the view at Café del Mar

-The large terrace sits atop the city wall in the old town, a beautiful setting for a drink overlooking the sea.
+The large terrace is on top of the city wall in the old town, a beautiful setting for a drink overlooking the sea.
 Rather enjoy the view on a low budget?
 Then buy a cold beer from one of the street vendors and climb the city wall to enjoy the setting sun.

 9. Go local!

 In a tourist city like Cartagena, you can have a great time exploring the tourist attractions.
 Still, we find it extra fun to go off the beaten path and seek out the local atmosphere.
 You can get a good taste of that atmosphere at the local market.
-On a guided visit to Mercado Bazurto, you’ll taste local food and fruit and learn the stories behind the vendors, many of whom have been at the market for generations.
+During a guided visit to Mercado Bazurto, you will taste local food and fruits and get to know the stories behind the vendors, many of whom have been at the market for generations.

 11. To the highest point of Cartagena

 About 5 km from Centro, is Convento de la Popa, an old monastery from 1606.
-Because of its location on a 150-meter-high hill, you have the best view of the city here.
-By taxi from downtown, you’ll be there in 15 minutes.
-While the cab waits for you, you can take photos and take a look around the beautiful courtyard.
+Because of its location on a 150-meter-high hill, you have the best view in town here.
+By cab from the center, you can get there in 15 minutes.
+While the cab waits for you, you can take photos and look around the beautiful courtyard.

 10. To the Pegasus Pier for a sunset cruise